-Inspired by our client’s brief for a minimalist, tranquil residence hidden away from the surrounding city, Modscape worked with the existing structure and added a new extension that would increase the amount of natural light and fresh air entering the house and provide an open living area with an intimate master retreat above.
+Inspired by the client’s brief for a minimalist, tranquil residence hidden away from the surrounding city, Modscape created a home that would be filled with natural light and fresh air, while providing an open living area and intimate master retreat above.

-Heritage characteristics are retained in the original portion of the house, which seamlessly opens to a light and spacious social space that stretches across the full width of the block.
-Large, full-height glazing recessed into the floor and ceiling, ensure living and dining effortlessly spills outside to the courtyard and pool beyond.
-Protective walls extend from inside to out creating a large internalized backyard blurring the lines between inside and outside, old and new, open but sheltered.
-Sited on a busy street, the rear extension and courtyard containing a single Japanese Elm tree, provide a quiet haven for the residents and creates its own aspect within the property.
-When sitting in the living room, light bounces off the water in the pool producing wonderful patterns on the ceiling.
+When entering the home, one feels a sense of welcoming, as the floorplan seamlessly opens to a light and spacious social space that stretches across the full width of the block.
+Large, full-height glazing – recessed into the floor and ceiling – ensures living and dining effortlessly spill outside to the courtyard and pool beyond.
+Light bounces off the water in the pool, producing wonderful patterns on the interior ceiling.

-The kitchen is connected but slightly separated from the main living space allowing it to function independently.
-Custom-made joinery pieces open up to be a fully functioning work space but close down when not in use to appear like a piece of furniture.
-Paired-back with integrated appliances, the kitchen further reinforces the over-arching design idea to create a tranquil space devoid of clutter.
+The kitchen is connected but slightly separated from the main living space, allowing it to function independently.
+Custom-made joinery opens up to be a fully functioning workspace but closes down to appear like a piece of furniture when not in use.
+Paired with integrated appliances, the kitchen further reinforces the overarching design idea to create a tranquil space devoid of clutter.

-Upstairs, the master suite is constructed from two modules and contrasts the openness of the ground floor.
-Much of the master bedroom’s sense of calm and intimacy is achieved through the dappled light and shadow created by a fine cedar screen – softening afternoon light and allowing for daytime glimpses out while maintaining privacy.
-Natural limestone tiles coupled with cleverly placed skylights, create a soft, tranquil ensuite – a perfect place to relax in the tub after a stressful day.
+Upstairs, the master suite is made up of two modules and contrasts the openness of the ground floor.
+A sense of calm and intimacy is achieved through the dappled light and shadow created by a fine cedar screen that softens afternoon light and allows for daytime glimpses out while still maintaining privacy.
+Natural limestone tiles coupled with cleverly placed skylights create a soft, tranquil en-suite – a perfect place to relax in the tub after a stressful day.

-To maximise the solar performance of the house, adequate sun shading is provided by the first-floor timber box, which overhangs two meters.
-This allows winter sun to penetrate deep into the home but provides vital protection from the summer heat ensuring no air conditioning is required.
+To maximise the solar performance of the house, sun shading is provided by the first-floor timber box, which overhangs two meters.
+This allows the winter sun to penetrate deep into the home but provides vital protection from the summer heat, ensuring no air-conditioning is required.

-Modscape coordinated all aspects of the build including planning approval, demolition, services connections and landscaping including pool.
-The modular extension was constructed in 10 weeks, installed in a day with the clients moving back in shortly thereafter.
+Modscape coordinated all aspects of the build including planning approval, demolition, services connections and landscaping (including the pool).
+The modular home was constructed in 12 weeks, installed in a day and the clients were able to move in shortly thereafter.

 - Screenwood timber battened screen

-- Natural limestone tiles (floor and bathroom walls)
+- Natural limestone tiles to floor and bathroom walls

 - Cavalier Bremworth carpet to bedroom